Can You Build Up a Tolerance to CBD?

 What May Cause Tolerance to CBD?

-CBD products also interact with the endocannabinoid system.
-So it's reasonable to think the cannabinoid receptors may also become desensitized due to repeated CBD use.
+But CBD products also interact with the endocannabinoid system.
+So it’s reasonable to think the cannabinoid receptors may also become desensitized due to repeated CBD use.
+Based on anectodal evidence from members of our Facebook group, tolerance to CBD can occur.

 How To Reset Your Tolerance

-If you've been using CBD for awhile and find that it's not working as well as it used to, you may benefit from a “tolerance break."
+If you’ve been using CBD for awhile and find that it’s not working as well as it used to, you may benefit from a “reset” or “tolerance break.”

 Tolerance breaks are especially common among THC users and give your cannabinoid receptors a chance to “reset.”
-Time needed for these tolerance breaks typically ranges anywhere from two days to four weeks, though the latter is significantly less common.
+Time needed for these tolerance breaks typically ranges anywhere from two days to one week.
 Temporarily stopping your usage of CBD products for two days may be all you need.

 What is Reverse Tolerance?